 Acts 20:20-21 And how I kept back nothing that was profitable unto you, but have showed you, and have taught you publicly, and from house to house, Testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ.

 Thus, the word of God teaches us that Jesus Christ is both our Savior and our Lord.
 If He is not both then He is neither.
-He delivers us not only from the legal penalty of sin, but also begins to daily deliver us from the power of sin in our lives.
+He delivers us from the penalty of sin, and He also begins to daily deliver us from the power of sin in our lives.

-The atoning work of Jesus Christ on the cross of Calvary is called the "Meritorious" cause of Salvation: The sinless life and atoning death of Christ on the cross has given God the legal right to bring forgiveness and eternal life to all the world.
-This atoning work of Christ on the cross is called the meritorious cause of salvation.
-This means that without any of our good works of obedience and righteousness, the repentant believing sinner who trusts in the sinless life and atoning death of Christ's blood is forgiven, legally justified and reckoned as righteous before God on the basis of Christ's atoning blood.
+The atoning work of Jesus Christ on the cross of Calvary is reason that God can forgive and save sinners: The sinless life and atoning death of Christ on the cross has given God the legal right to bring forgiveness and eternal life to all the world.
+This means that without any of our good works of obedience and righteousness, the repentant believing sinner who trusts in the sinless life and atoning death of Christ on Calvary is forgiven, legally justified, and reckoned as righteous before God on the basis of Christ's atoning blood.